vidhya2205/TCGA-analysis-SARC-DEA-ML-Stage-3-HackBio/Report/Report.md

   </sup>
 </p>

-Though there are contradicting studies, some prior studies have shown that AYA sarcoma patients are associated with a worse prognosis compared to OA patients (Li, J. et al., 2024; Andrew EC et al., 2024; Bleyer A. et al., 2008; Tricoli JV et al., 2016; Wolfson JA et al., 2023).
-Along similar lines, the identified protein-coding differentially regulated genetic biomarkers are closely related to cancer proliferation, advanced stages, and poor prognosis as explained in detail below.
-Among the top 5 novel upregulated genes (based on logFC) in the AYA group, there were 2 lncRNAs (ENSG00000287397 and ENSG00000241168) and 3 protein-coding genes (_GABRA6_,  _NANOGNB_, _PPP4R3C_).  _GABRA6_ gene encodes for a subunit of the _GABA_ receptor and is involved in the GABAergic signaling pathway linked to tumor progression and is explored as a therapeutic target in multiple cancers (Bhattacharya D _et al_., 2021; Yang Y, _et al_., 2023; Huang W _et al_., 2022).
-Specifically, in the chondrosarcoma cell line, an inhibitor of the GABAergic signaling pathway has successfully attenuated proliferation (Yang Y, _et al_., 2023). _PPP4R3C,_ a regulatory subunit of _PPP4C_ (Hastie CJ _et al_., 2006), which __is associated with homologous recombination and Wnt signaling pathways, has a well-established role in cancer(Wang, Y. _et al_., 2023; Dong MZ _et al_., 2022).
-Further, this gene has been reported to be a potential diagnostic biomarker for its high expression in several tumors including sarcoma, and is associated with metastasis and poor prognosis in several other cancers (Wang, Y. _et al_., 2023; Li, X., _et al_., 2015; Wang K _et al_., 2024).

-The top 5 downregulated genes included 1 lncRNA (ENSG00000286564), and 4 protein-coding genes (_SFTPA1, SFTPB, ADIPOQ, OTX2_).
-Among these, _SFTPA1, SFTPB, and ADIPOQ_ are found to be downregulated in cancers and their overexpression is associated with good prognosis in some cancers.
-While _SFTPA1_ and _SFTPB_ are mainly involved in immune response in lung cancer cells, and their downregulation is associated with cancer progression and associated with aggressive growth, _ADIPOQ_ is associated with inducing autophagic cell death in breast cancer (Luo, H _et al_., 2023; Yuan L _et al._ 2022; Chung SJ, _et al_., 2017).
-Though limited studies are available on the role of these genes in sarcoma and cancer in general, these serve as potential biomarkers.

    ####       **3.1.2.
 Functional enrichment analysis (FEA)**

 FEA of the upregulated and downregulated genes resulted in a set of pathways that are enriched  with the gene sets respectively.
 A total of 4686 pathways were identified by the analysis (2423 in Biological Process (BP), 1157 in Molecular Function (MF), 517 in Cellular components(CC) and 589 KEGG Pathways (KP))  for each gene set.
 From these the top enriched pathways are identified and plotted based on enrichment and p-value (FDR) as illustrated in Fig 3.3 and Fig. 3.4.
+The section 3 in [Supplementary\_information](https://github.com/vidhya2205/TCGA-analysis_SARC_DEA_ML_stage3_HackBio/blob/main/Report/Supplementary%20Information.md) provides a detailed overview of the top enriched KEGG pathways and their role in cancer.
 <p align = center>
   <kbd>
 <img src="https://lh7-rt.googleusercontent.com/docsz/AD_4nXfh2bYXUy07vUSYVIP51GsL0B_5eqrRhIUTG37WkmT3CBOOs80FPygdjR-5nx1dfymP7xkVzebXQy03NU_urtO_ieN7aKMGArea16zs7DFUhSWds_tL9jmh1a2S9Wd0bycvRdx549EsmHVc8e80-Efr3W6j?key=xvw3JB3jr1ZpthYtl54CPw" width="700" height = "300">